Our team

 Past research students

 Kate Dodds - PhD 2022 - Kate is investigated the optimisation of eco-engineered seawalls.
-She is considered stakeholder interest, and whether colour, habitat complexity or material selection affect the settlement micro- or macrobiotic communities.
+She considered stakeholder interest, and whether colour, habitat complexity or material selection affect the settlement micro- or macrobiotic communities.

-Hanbin Yu - Honours 2022 - Habin’s research investigated the effects of different habitat panel designs placed at different depths on fish communities in Watermans Cove.He found that there was greater seasonal variation in fish communities in shallow areas compared with deeper zones.
+Hanbin Yu - Honours 2022 - Habin’s research investigated the effects of different habitat panel designs placed at different depths on fish communities in Watermans Cove.
+He found that there was greater seasonal variation in fish communities in shallow areas compared with deeper zones.

 Stephanie Bagala - MRes 2021 - Stephanie investigated the effect of Living Seawalls panels on fish communities in terms of biodiversity and habitat usage.
 Her findings showed that seawalls modified with Living Seawalls panels supported fish assemblages analogous to those on natual rocky shores.